 Understanding the discrepancy between the official story on First Nations’ support for LNG and the emerging, contrary reality requires some sense of the different – often competing – systems of governance amongst BC’s aboriginal communities.

-Canada’s courts – in formative cases like Delgamuuk vs. British Columbia – have often acknowledged the jurisdiction of hereditary chiefs over their nations’ often vast, resource-rich traditional territories, where such systems still exist.
-Elected band councils, on the other hand, generally administer the much smaller reserves which many First Nations inhabit today – again, broadly speaking.
-It remains a contentious legal issue, often specific to individual nations.
+Where these systems still exist, hereditary chiefs may hold jurisdiction over their nations’ often vast, resource-rich traditional territories.
+The Canadian case law on this subject is relatively new and not well defined, but individual nations often have their own laws or internal protocol agreements on the subject of jurisdiction.
+Elected band councils, meanwhile, are responsible for the much smaller reserves which many First Nations inhabit today.
+Jurisdiction remains a contentious legal issue, specific to individual nations.
 That said, a number of deals involving pipelines and energy terminals have been signed by elected councils, which is sewing conflict in some communities.

 Gitxsan: Home of Delgamuukw